As the name suggests Carmunnock and Rutherglen is an amalgamation of two clubs.

 The club became a mixed club in 1969/1970, it seems it just happened that women members were admitted, there's no record of any discussion at the AGMs of the time.
 And though it is a mixed club C&R also has a ladies' section.
 That started back in 1956 when eight women, all married to C&R members decided they'd like to play the game.

-In its long history the club has moved from outdoor ponds to Crossmyloof, then to The Summit Centre in 1986, on to Paisley and now have their home at Braehead while the ladies' section plays at Hamilton.
+In its long history the club has moved from outdoor ponds to Crossmyloof, then to The Summit Centre in 1986, on to Paisley followed by Braehead.
+In 2020 The Club moved to Hamilton following the closure of Braehead, joining their Daytime section that had been based there for many years.

 The club celebrated its 150th anniversary in 2004 with a bonspiel and a dinner which went long into the night as old friends from all over the world caught up with each other once again.